tom-mi/iBrew/README.md

 iKettle, [iKettle 2.0](http://smarter.am/ikettle) and [Smarter Coffee](http://smarter.am/coffee) Interface

+## Python3 Fork

+As development of the upstream repo seems to be pretty much dead, and other existing forks seem not to work for me, I forked the repo for personal use and applied some fixes to make it work with Python 3.
+I'm quite sure however that there are still many code paths I did not execute, which might not work.
+However, as I'm only using this to control my iKettle 2.0, I'll not put too much effort into this.
+Feel free to fork or create a PR though :)

 ## Needed remote access to iKettle 1, to test new code!

 To test and finish: